 - 2-3 Little Gem Lettuce

-Heat half the oil in large open wok, fry the pork mince until browned.
-Then remove from pan and stand to the side.
+- Heat the oil in large open wok, fry the pork mince, with 1 tsp of Chinese 5 Spice, until browned.

 - Add the onion, garlic and ginger, carrots, mushrooms, peppers, remaining 5 spice, soy sauce and oyster sauce.